firebase/quickstart-unity/crashlytics/testapp/readme.md

 ### iOS or tvOS

-  - Register your iOS app with Firebase.
+  - Register your iOS+ (iOS or tvOS) app with Firebase.
     - Create a project in the
       [Firebase console](https://firebase.google.com/console/).
     - Associate your project to an app by clicking the `Add app` button,